Madmaheshwar

 At Madhyamaheshwar Temple entire village shows their presence at the evening aarti performed at the temple and the guests are greeted.
 One can feel the spiritual vibes in the proximity of the temple.
 The locals refer Madhyamaheshwar to as Madhamaheshwar which literally means the Drunken god.

-The opening date of Madmaheshwar Temple is 22 May 2023.
-Last year on the 219th of May, the gates of Madhyamaheshwar temple have been opened for pilgrims for this 2022 Yatra season.
+In 2025, the temple of Madmaheshwar opened for pilgrims on 21 May 2025.
 Here is the tentative step wise step guide of the last year's Gate opening process of Madhyamaheshwar temple.

-• The Doli of lord Madhyamaheshwar has started its journey on the 20 May from Omkareshwar temple of Ukhimath.
+• The Doli of lord Madhyamaheshwar will start its journey on the 19 May from Omkareshwar temple of Ukhimath.

-• The first stop of the Yatra was the Rakeshwari temple at Rasi where Doli performed the traditional rituals on the 21 May.
+• The first stop of the Yatra was the Rakeshwari temple at Rasi where Doli will perform the traditional rituals on the 20 May.

-• On the 22nd of May around 11:20 am, gates were opened by Pujaris following all the rituals.
+• On the 21 of May, temple will be opened by Pujaris following all the rituals.

 Madmaheshwar Travel News